legends2k/blog/content/note/git_nuances.md

 file:/tmp/Cool_Project/.gitconfig   core.pager=less --quit-if-one-screen --no-init
 {{< /highlight >}}

-will list all the settings along with the corresponding `.gitconfig` file it’s coming from.
+lists all settings along with the corresponding `.gitconfig` it’s coming from.

 # You're on stage!